Foods That Worsen Prostate Symptoms -- And What to Eat Instead

 • Hydration-focused eating patterns

-• Healthy fats that support inflammatory balance
+• Healthy fats that support inflammatory balance (olive oil, avocado, nuts)

 • Consistent meal timing to support metabolic stability

 These dietary shifts support prostate comfort gradually and are most effective when maintained consistently.
+Research on lycopene and prostate protection suggests that tomato-rich diets may offer additional antioxidant support.

 Food Triggers vs. Prostate-Friendly Alternatives